Is there a protocol for preparing PVDF membrane for mass spectrometry?

 We have an unknown protein recognized in Western blot by autoantibodies that we need to identify.

-Is it possible to send in a piece of a PVDF western bloting membrane for mass spectrometric protein identification, do you have any special requirements or protocols that needs to be followed?
+Is it possible to send in a piece of a PVDF western blotting membrane for mass spectrometric protein identification?
+Do you have any special requirements or protocols that we must follow?

-Proteins detected by antibodies in Western Blots cannot be directly analyzed by mass spectrometric peptide mapping.
+It is not possible to analyze proteins detected by antibodies in Western Blots directly with mass spectrometric peptide mapping.
 The main reason is that the Western Blot protocol adds other proteins to the PVDF membrane for detection.
-This includes proteins for blocking the membrane, typically milk protein powder or bovine serum albumin (BSA), as well as primary and secondary antibodies for staining [1, 2].
+E.g., proteins for blocking the membrane, typically milk protein powder or bovine serum albumin (BSA), and primary and secondary antibodies for staining [1, 2].

-Instead, to identify the unknown protein, a parallel 1D or 2D gel should be run at the exact same conditions, stained by a sensitive silver stain optimized for compatibility with mass spec analysis, the protein spot of interest cut out and analyzed by trypsin digestion and nano-LC MS/MS or MALDI MS/MS peptide analysis for protein identification [1, 3, 4].
+Instead, you can run a parallel 1D or 2D gel to identify the unknown protein.
+First, stain the gel with a sensitive silver stain optimized for compatibility with mass spec analysis, then cut out the protein spot of interest.
+Finally, analyze the spot using trypsin digestion and nano-LC MS/MS or MALDI MS/MS peptide analysis for protein identification [1, 3, 4].

-Also the antibodies used for detection can be very specific and able to identity minute amounts of a specific protein even though other proteins may be present at the same position in the 1D or 2D gel.
+Also, the antibodies used for detection can be very specific and identity minute amounts of a particular protein even though other proteins may be present at the same position in the 1D or 2D gel.
 The mass spectrometric analysis requires that the protein of interest is relatively pure at the gel position [2, 4].

 Learn more about our protein identification services here: